If I said to you, “Garden.” Do you see a garden or do you see the alphabets – G A R D E N S?

 This is a no brainer.
-We see a garden and not the alphabets that is because we think in images not in words.
-Yet, what I find most surprising is in the digital age most communication happens in words which are made up of alphabets.
+We see a garden and not the alphabets.
+Because we think in images not in words.

 But the key is to choose the right image.